This dreamy set of islands may be our favorite place to vacation.

 Getting Around Isla Colon

-If you can, look at the forecast and plan ahead if it’s rainy on days you want to do a tour.
-Many operators won't run their tours if it's raining that day.
-Sometimes, there are tours that will have you wait for the rain to stop (which can sometimes take hours) but won't issue a refund.
+Many operators won't run their tours if it's raining, so check the forecast and plan accordingly if you can.
+Some tours will have you wait for the rain to stop (which can sometimes take hours) but won't issue a refund.

 There are plenty of things to do if you find yourself there on a rainy day, but probably best to do your tours and adventures on days more likely to be sunny than cloudy and rainy.